Best Cheap Health Insurance in Montana (2026)

 • Low-cost medical insurance: Short-term plans are usually cheap if you're young and healthy.

 • You don't have to wait for open enrollment: You can buy short-term health insurance any time during the year.
-Unlike marketplace coverage, you're not limited to open enrollment.
+Unlike with marketplace coverage, you're not limited to open enrollment or a special enrollment period.

 Cons of short-term health insurance plans in Montana